Cong holds pressers in 22 cities, slams Centre over rising prices | Politics

 - India

-The Congress on Monday stepped up its attack on the BJP-led Centre over rising prices and accused the government of diverting attention from real issues of the people.
+The Congress on Monday stepped up its attack on the BJP-led Centre over the issue of price rise with Rahul Gandhi saying the biggest problems facing the country were unemployment, inflation and growing hatred.

 Congress leaders held press conferences in 22 cities across the country and gave a ''Dilli Chalo'' call for its 'Mehangai Par Halla Bol rally' in New Delhi's Ramlila Maidan on September 4.
 The rally will be addressed by senior Congress leaders, including Rahul Gandhi.